lamp-io/docs/tutorials/laravel/github-dev-stage-live.md

 $ git push origin stage
 ```

 Now view your live app on lamp.io again.
-Notice it did not deploy the change, because it was not to the `master` branch.
+Notice it did not deploy the change because it was not to the `master` branch.
 Next we'll give it somewhere to go.

 ### create a stage app
 In your browser, back on lamp.io, create a second app by navigating to the Apps section and clicking the Create App button again.